adolfomarver/ipcaster/README.md

 The easiest and cheapest way to create TS files is by using the open source application FFmpeg.
 Here is an example for a typical distribution bitrate of 4Mbps using two pass encoding.

-Just substitute "myvideo.mp4" with the name of the file you want to encode.
+Just substitute "myvideo.mp4" for the name of the file you want to encode.

 ```sh
 # Pass 1